How does Rest Less make money

-But Phi Phi isn’t the only paradise island to be found in Thailand.
-All around the coast, in both the Andaman Sea on the west and the Gulf of Thailand to the east, there are some truly beautiful islands to visit.
+But Phi Phi isn’t the only paradise island in Thailand.
+Around the coast, in both the Andaman Sea on the west and the Gulf of Thailand to the east, there are some beautiful islands to visit.

 From big, busy party islands to tiny, untouched nature reserves, Thailand’s islands offer a range of landscapes and a wealth of unforgettable experiences.
 So whatever you’re looking for from your next escape, you’ll easily find it.

-Of course, if you have plenty of time and energy to explore and can’t decide which gorgeous island to commit to, then an island-hopping adventure is a great option – and generally quite inexpensive too.
+Of course, if you have plenty of time and energy to explore and can’t decide which gorgeous island to commit to, an island-hopping adventure is a great option – and generally quite inexpensive, too.

-To help you create your paradise island plan, we’ve put together a list of eight of the most beautiful islands in Thailand that you might want to have on your itinerary.
+To help you create your paradise island plan, we’ve pulled together a list of eight of the most beautiful islands in Thailand that you might want to have on your itinerary.

 1. Koh Chang